ohata-toast/Maps/en/console-guide.md

 To use service, the Maps Service must be enabled.
 Then, the Maps, Search, and Navigate APIs become available.

-This document describes how to enable or disable service on **TOAST Console** and check statistics.
+This document describes how to enable or disable service on **NHN Cloud Console** and check statistics.

 ### Enable Service